MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopycallback-jobtransferred.md

 # IBackgroundCopyCallback::JobTransferred method

-Delivery Optimization (DO) calls your implementation of the **JobTransferred** method when all of the files in the job have been successfully transferred.
+Delivery Optimization calls your implementation of the **JobTransferred** method when all of the files in the job have been successfully transferred.

 ## Syntax